Thinklab-SJTU/ML4CO-Bench-101/README.md

 ## 📝 Algorithm Design Correspondence Table

 **Repetition of DiffUCO :** Due to the incompatibility of the underlying technology, please visit the original repository [here](https://github.com/ml-jku/DIffUCO) to reproduce the experiment.

+**Repetition of LwD :** Due to the incompatibility of the underlying technology, please visit the original repository [here](https://github.com/sungsoo-ahn/learning_what_to_defer) to reproduce the experiment, and we provide the pretrained file for ``ER-700-800`` [here](https://drive.google.com/file/d/1yrPdYrBE0D5Z4JaD7fG20IYDIFG5KOCM/view?usp=drive_link).

 |   Past Method   |   Solver  |      Type      | TSP | ATSP | CVRP | MIS | MCl | MVC | MCut |
 | :-------------- | :-------: | :-----------:  | :-: | :--: | :--: | :-: | :-: | :-: | :--: |